creatnewsociety12/newcompanystructure/README.md

   3. Make a new competitive market product

   Each employee can give a score after the end of the leadership term, from 0-10.
 Leaders with high scores can get more bonuses, or equity, or appreciation as a reward.
+  The company's terms can be set that employees who have worked for more than 10 years can never be dismissed, even if they vote.
+For retired employees, the platform system transfers money to the employee's account address in the form of pension every month.